 - 1 cup asparagus (cut into 1-inch pieces and cooked until crisp-tender)

 - 1 cup shredded Swiss cheese (low-sodium)

 - 1/8 teaspoon freshly ground black pepper

-Preheat oven to 350°F. Spray a 9-inch deep dish pie plate with cooking spray and set aside.
+- Preheat the oven to 350°F. Spray a 9-inch pie plate with cooking spray and set aside.